Renault R15 and R17: Australia

 The range was gradually introduced in Australia from May 1973.
 The 15TS and 17TL were initially available with the 17TS being promised later in the year.
 These 1973 model year vehicles contained several unique features, the stick-on mirror and sun visors from the Renault 12 to comply with regulations ("ADR").
 The sun visor retaining catch on these models was never used and available only in Australia.
 The instrument panel "verandah" was fitted to reduce glare and was only fitted to Australian, North American and Scandinavian versions.
 Sales of these early models was slow in Australia due to their relatively high price, and the 17TL was discontinued there in late 1974.

 In August 1974 the 17TS (R1317 with 1605 cc) finally made it to Australia, along with the European 1974 model year 15TS and 17TL with the later type dashboard.
 In early 1975 the 17TS was replaced by the 17 Gordini.
 Available later were the 15TS and 17TL with Gordini front suspension, inertia reel seat belts, tinted windows, tombstone seats and evaporative emission control as required by ADR.
 This was identified by the carbon canister under the bonnet, and hinged fuel filler door in the LBR quarter panel.
 In 1976 a final shipment of 1975 model year 17s was made and stock piled prior to the introduction of ADR 27A emission controls, these vehicles, again due to their high price, sold slowly through until 1978.

 United States

 The 17 was also marketed in the United States, off and on until the end of production in 1979, although it only ever sold in small numbers.
 For many years, it was Renault's only offering there aside from the Le Car.
-Later 17 Gordini models were only available with a five-speed manual, the sliding roof, and the 1647 cc engine with 95 hp at 6250 rpm.
+Later 17 Gordini models were available only with a five-speed manual, the sliding roof, and the 1647 cc engine with 95 hp at 6250 rpm.